About Seton Harvest

 The present Core Group members are:

-Sister Theresa Peck D.C., Sister Maureen Houlihan D.C., Sister Marilyn Moore D.C., Sister Catherine Brown D.C., Paul Leingang, Jean Barr, Paulene Bartek, Barbara Rodenberg, Deavron Farmer, Charlotte Salmon, Marilyn Roth, Joe Schalasky, Mary Wildeman, Davie Sue Wallace-Litov, Dr. Richard Litov, Julie Dietz, Amy Montz, Anthony Rintala, and Dianne Herrmann, Joyce Powell, Jim Wiekel, Julie Deeg, Maggie Dye and Ron Diersing.
+Sister Theresa Peck D.C., Sister Maureen Houlihan D.C., Sister Marilyn Moore D.C., Sister Catherine Brown D.C., Paul Leingang, Jean Barr, Paulene Bartek, Barbara Rodenberg, Deavron Farmer, Charlotte Salmon, Marilyn Roth, Joe Schalasky, Mary Wildeman, Davie Sue Wallace-Litov, Dr. Richard Litov, Julie Dietz, Amy Montz, Anthony Rintala, Joyce Powell, Jim Wiekel, Julie Deeg, Maggie Dye and Ron Diersing.